dtan4/s3url/README.md

 ### Upload file together

-If there is no target object in the bucket yet, you can also upload file with `--upload` flag before getting Pre-signed URL.
+If target object does not exist in the bucket yet, you can upload file with `--upload` flag before getting Pre-signed URL.
 Following example shows that uploading `foo.key` to `s3://my-bucket/foo.key` and getting Pre-signed URL of `s3://my-bucket/foo.key` will be executed in series.

 ```bash
 $ s3url s3://my-bucket/foo.key --upload foo.key